 When this happens, it is because VINData History does not have enough information for the VIN you requested.
 You did not receive a report, and will not be charged.
 You may see an authorization on your credit card for the amount of the report.
 This is an authorization only and will be released by VINData History within 24 hours.
 Hold times may vary by individual banks.

 - Vehicle is titled in a non-participating state from NMVTIS which includes Washington DC, HI, KS, TN, and VT

 - No junk yard, salvage auction or insurance company has data for that VIN

 - Vehicle is not titled in the United States

 What states are available in the NMVTIS system?

 Currently all 50 states and The District of Columbia are involved with NMVTIS at various levels of participation.
 (View NMVTIS participation map).
 Most states participate fully with NMVTIS, meaning they provide data to the system as well as make title inquiries before issuing new titles.
 Other states provide data into the system while they are developing the capacity to participate fully with NMVTIS.
 VINData History Reports data supplied by NMVTIS along with multiple other data sources.

-The following states are in development and are expected to be in full compliance through NMVTIS soon: The District of Columbia (Washington, DC), Hawaii and Kansas.
+The following state is in development and is expected to be in full compliance through NMVTIS soon: Hawaii.
 To be clear, junk, salvage and insurance total loss data provided via NMVTIS covers all 51 states and jurisdictions.

 Does VINData History have vehicle history reports for motorcycles, Powersport vehicles, commercial trucks and RVs?